 Action & Adventure

-Extreme sports and thrill seeking may not be the first things that come to mind when you think of traditional Japanese culture, but on the Kuma River you can experience exciting boat rides in the spirit of wild old-fashioned Japanese pastimes dating back to the Edo period.
+Extreme sports and thrill seeking may not be the first things that come to mind when you think of traditional Japanese culture, but on the Kuma River, you can experience exciting boat rides in the spirit of wild old-fashioned Japanese pastimes dating back to the Edo period (1603-1867).

 The Kuma River is 115 kilometers long and eventually ends at the Yatsushiro Sea

-Its pristine waters are rated as one of the top three most rapid rivers in the country
+The river is one of the most rapid in the country

 Flooding is common during the rainy season in June

-Alternatively, the short and middle courses avoid the rapid shallows, making for a much gentler ride.
-Enjoy the scenery from the vantage point of your little wooden boat, and listen to the guide who will point out key features of the area.
+The short and middle courses avoid the rapid shallows, making for a much gentler ride.
+Enjoy the scenery from your little wooden boat, and listen to the guide who will point out key features of the area.

 Different options are available depending on the season, so confirm your selection before visiting to avoid disappointment.
 The view will also appear noticeably different depending on the time of year you visit, so bear this in mind when making travel plans.
-The faster routes tend to be more expensive per person, but you can hire an entire boat for groups or special events.
+You can hire an entire boat for groups or special events.

-The wooden boat rapid rides are only available from April to October, while the gentle courses are open throughout the year, although these can sometimes be canceled due to poor weather or flooding.
+The gentle courses are open throughout the year, although these can sometimes be canceled due to poor weather or flooding.

-Summer is the most popular time to visit for the warm weather and the rapid shallows, but winter has a uniquely Japanese charm: you can opt for a "kotatsu fune," a boat that includes a traditional heater to keep your feet warm while you get a view of the river that most never see.
+Summer is the most popular time to visit for the warm weather and the rapid shallows, but winter has a uniquely Japanese charm.

 Visit in spring for gorgeous views of Japanese cherry blossoms, or in the autumn to see the spectacular changing of the leaves.
 If you're lucky, you might see a yomeiri fune, a boat traditionally taken by a bride in formal kimono as she goes to meet her groom.